-100,000 is a lot to lose in 4 months, but that is the case.
+$100,000 is a lot to lose in 4 months, but that is the case.
 In fact, it’s a conservative estimate.
 I’ll show you how that happened and do the math below.

 I know this company well.
 They are in a large market niche with great, long-tail traffic and general traffic.
 In searches in their niche, they always came up in position #1 for a single keyword and hundreds of specific, long-tail keywords.
 The site was easy to navigate, their primary audience was familiar with the site layout and ordered a lot.
 The product pages were set up specifically for their products, were easy to use, loaded quickly, and had a high conversion rate.

-We looked at data starting a couple months after their transition, from January 1 through May 10, 2016 compared to the same period last year.
+We looked at data starting a couple months after their transition, from January 1 through May 10, of that year compared to the same period the previous year.

 Here’s what happened.